-After success of three generation of the narrow body aircraft B737, Boeing 737 MAX is designed and produced by Boeing Commercial Airplanes as the fourth generation of the Boeing 737, succeeding the Boeing 737 Next Generation (NG).
+After the success of three generations of the narrow-body aircraft B737, Boeing 737 MAX is designed and produced by Boeing Commercial Airplanes as the fourth generation of the Boeing 737, succeeding in the Boeing 737 Next Generation (NG).

 According to Boeing website “The 737 MAX is the fastest-selling airplane in Boeing history with about 5,000 orders from more than 100 customers worldwide”

 Compared with previous 737 versions, the Max 8 has bigger, more powerful and more efficient CFM LEAP engines (more on those in a minute), improved aerodynamics and a redesigned cabin interior.
 It also can fly farther and carry more people than the previous generation of 737s, like the 737-800 and 737-900.